-Both the licenses have similar features and also come with a 30 day money-back guarantee.
-So, you won’t have anything to loose.
+Both the licenses have similar features and also come with a 30-day money-back guarantee.
+So, you won’t have anything to lose.

 FAQs on GeneratePress Free vs Premium

-Yes, GeneratePress is 100% free for lifetime.
-Keep in mind, the free theme does not include any of support and updates from the team.
+Yes, GeneratePress is 100% free for a lifetime.
+Keep in mind, the free theme does not include any support and updates from the team.

 GeneratePress is a free WordPress theme.
-It is highly popular and has been in the WordPress eco-space from the last 6 years.
+It is highly popular and has been in the WordPress eco-space for the last 6 years.
 GeneratePress focuses on speed, security, stability, and flexibility of use.
 On the other hand, GP premium is a paid plugin that extends the theme.
-Think of it like the premium version of the theme with all the features, support and continuous updates.
+Think of it as the premium version of the theme with all the features, support, and continuous updates.

 Well, you can use your GP premium license on 500 new websites.
 Those websites could be yours or your clients.

-Firstly go to Apperance -> GeneratePress and check the current version of your GP premium plugin.
-GeneratePress releases updates from time-to-time.
+Firstly go to Appearance -> GeneratePress and check the current version of your GP premium plugin.
+GeneratePress releases updates from time to time.
 Now go to Plugins -> Installed Plugins, then look for GP Premium and click on Enable Auto-Updates

 My Verdict on GeneratePress Free vs Premium

 My reply would be GeneratePress premium, instantly.
-Reason being, there so much given to you for making a professional looking website.
-Whether you want to make your website for a business, build a blog, or create client’s sites, GP premium is the real deal.
+The reason is, there is so much given to you for making a professional-looking website.
+Whether you want to make your website for a business, build a blog, or create client sites, GP premium is the real deal.

 Recently, you also get to choose between an annual license and a lifetime license.
-Plus, both of them are backed up by a 30 day money back guarantee.
+Plus, both of them are backed up by a 30 days money-back guarantee.